niroma/proxy-tracker-for-matomo/README.txt

 == Installation ==

-* Upload `mytomo-tracker` to the `/wp-content/plugins/` directory
+* Upload `proxy-tracker-for-matomo` to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
-* Visit Settings >> Mytomo Tracker to add you matomo url and id
+* Visit Settings >> Proxy Tracker For Matomo to add you matomo url and id
 * Check your matomo installation to track your pageviews

 == Screenshot ==

-1. Mytomo Tracker admin page
+1. Proxy Tracker For Matomo admin page

 == Changelog ==